sarunas-k/cleaner-dir/README.md

-This CLI script makes your folders cleaner by grouping files by creation year, month or day or file type.
+This CLI script makes your folders cleaner by grouping files by creation year, month and day or file type.

 **Steps to run automatically:**